 Every once in a while, a laptop comes along that defies its low price.
 Yet again, the Acer Aspire E 15 is one of those laptops.
 Punching well above its weight class, the 15-inch machine has a sharp 1080p display, good performance and a wide variety of ports.
 The laptop's keyboard is comfortable, its battery life is decent and it stays cool under a heavy workload.
-Despite a few notable shortcomings -- a poor webcam, bulky design and unwelcome bloatware -- the Aspire E 15 offers excellent bang for your buck.
+Despite a few notable shortcomings -- a poor webcam, bulky design and unwelcome bloatware -- the Aspire E 15 offers excellent bang for your buck, which is why it's our best overall sub-$500 laptop and a very good choice for students.

 The Aspire E 15 is what we've come to expect from a 15-inch budget laptop.
 It's big, heavy and not particularly easy on the eyes.
 The laptop's smooth black deck is made of chunky plastic, but a brushed metal texture gives it a deceivingly premium appearance.